Add to your Claude Code skills

 remindb --version

-Two moving parts: the binary (release tags) and the agent-side skills (remind, memoize — the markdown your agent loads to learn how to call the MCP tools).
+Two moving parts: the binary (release tags) and the agent-side skills (remind, memorize — the markdown your agent loads to learn how to call the MCP tools).
 They iterate on different cadences, so they update independently.

 remindb update